luiscode92/luiscode92/README.md

 ### Hi there

 <!-- presentation -->
+Hello:wave:

-Hello I'm Luis Sanjuan from Cali - Colombia.
+I'm Luis Sanjuan from Cali - Colombia:globe_with_meridians:.
 I'm an Software Engineer and entrepreneur

-My code is mainly focused in Web development: Front-end with javascript, Angular, Reactjs, and Back-end with Nodejs, Pyhton, flask and Django, although I do a lot of this and that with other languages, frameworks and tools.
+:computer:My code is mainly focused in Web development: Front-end with javascript, Angular, Reactjs, and Back-end with Nodejs, Pyhton, flask and Django, although I do a lot of this and that with other languages, frameworks and tools.

-you can reach me throught:
+mailbox_with_no_mailyou can reach me throught:

 * <a href="https://twitter.com/lsanjuan92">Twitter</a>